-Our patients' comfort is import.
-That's why, Mercy is the only provider to offer patients the Mammopad®, a soft foam pad that provides a more comfortable mammogram.
+Our patients' comfort is important.
+That's why Mercy uses Bella Blankets, a soft foam pad that provides a more comfortable mammogram.

 Mercy has been recognized as a Pink Ribbon Facility™ by Hologic®–the leading manufacturer and supplier of diagnostic, surgical and medical imaging equipment–for excellence in breast health and use of advanced digital mammography technology.

 For more information on mammography, visit American Cancer Society: Mammograms and other Breast Imaging Procedures.